Techtonica/curriculum/projects/mailing-list-rest-api.md

 ## Bonus Extension

-The more REST-ful way to manage the members of the list is to make them into a resource.
+Some would say the more REST-ful way to manage the members of the list is to make them into a resource.

+After creating your pull request in your assignments repo, try this challenge!

+- `GET /lists/:name/members` => return array of emails only for a list
+- `PUT /lists/:name/members/:email` => make the supplies email a member of the list
+- `DELETE /lists/:name/members/:email` => remove the supplied email as a member of the list

+### Sidebar PUT vs. POST
+API's often use POST and PUT for updates.
+They have slightly different meanings.
+This [side-by-side comparison](https://restfulapi.net/rest-put-vs-post/) can be helpful but don't get too hung up on that at this stage.

+- `POST /lists/:name/members` with a body containing an email will add it to the list, even if it's already there